spacetelescope/stwcs/doc/source/headerlet_def.rst

   * **SIP coefficients**: A_*_* and B_*_*, A_ORDER, B_ORDER,
     OCX10, OCX11, OCY10, and OCY11 keywords
-  * **NPOL file**: if an NPOLFILE has been specified for the image, CPDIS and DP record-value keywords to point to WCSDVARR extensions (Paper IV convention)
+  * **NPOL file**: if an NPOLFILE has been specified for the image, CPDIS and DP record-value keywords to point to WCSDVARR extensions (FITS Distortion Paper convention)
   * **Column correction file**: if a D2IMFILE has been specified for use with the image, the D2IMEXT and D2IMERR keywords signify the use of a D2IM file extension
   * **WCSDVARR extensions**: 2 extensions for each chip with lookup tables containing